Pharmaceutical Waste Management

 Not all pharmaceutical waste is classified as hazardous.
 Some items, like empty pill bottles or packaging, may not require special handling.
 It’s essential to separate hazardous waste from non-hazardous waste at the source.
 This makes disposal more efficient and ensures that each type of waste is treated according to the correct protocol.

-Use Approved Containers
+Use Approved Waste Containers

 Other types of Pharmaceutical waste disposal we provide